vaibhavgupta856/AI_Website_Builder/DEPLOYMENT.md

-# Bolt.js Clone - Deployment Guide
+# AI Website Builder - Deployment Guide

-This guide covers deploying both the frontend and backend of your Bolt.js clone to various platforms.
+This guide covers deploying both the frontend and backend of your AI Website Builder to various platforms.

 ## Project Structure
 ```